China-Mobile-SRv6-Research/IETF-118/SRv6OPS-Charter.md

 * Providing SRv6 network management guidance for configuration, automation, and performance optimization.

-* Developing SRv6 network observability guidance for assurance and troubleshooting.
+* Developing SRv6 network observability guidance for service assurance and troubleshooting.

 ## Relationships with Other WGs:
 The SRv6OPS WG will cooperate with other WGs as necessary.
 Key interactions include (but are not limited to):